 Registering voters was just the first phase of the Citizenship Education Project.
-Between the registration deadline and Election Day, the CEP hosted a number of meetings and information sessions to educate African Americans in the Bay Area on issues facing voters on the November ballot.
-Outreach efforts included a program with Assistant Secretary of Labor J. Ernest Wilkins Sr. from the Eisenhower Administration and Congressman Charles Diggs from Michigan.
-The CEP even set-up a voting machine in their headquarters to demonstrate the actual voting process to first time voters.
+Between the registration deadline and Election Day, the CEP hosted several and information sessions to educate African Americans in the Bay Area on issues facing voters on the November ballot.
+Outreach efforts included a program with Assistant Secretary of Labor J. Ernest Wilkins Sr. from the Eisenhower Administration and Rep. Charles Diggs from Michigan.
+The CEP even set up a voting machine in its headquarters to demonstrate the actual voting process to first-time voters.

-By Election Day on November 6, 1956, the Citizenship Education Project estimated it had contacted more than 15,000 people in the San Francisco area by mail or at meetings.
-San Francisco's The Sun-Reporter awarded the Albrier-led chapter of the National Council of Negro Women its, "Club of the Year, 1956" award for its work on the Citizeship Education Project.
+By Election Day on Nov.
+6, 1956, the Citizenship Education Project estimated it had contacted more than 15,000 people in the San Francisco area by mail or at meetings.
+San Francisco's The Sun-Reporter awarded the Albrier-led chapter of the National Council of Negro Women its, "Club of the Year, 1956" award for its work on the Citizenship Education Project.

 The Citizenship Education Scrapbook is currently on display in the Defending Freedom, Defining Freedom: The Era of Segregation 1876-1968 exhibition in the Museum.